hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ## Root vs Pillars (Do Not Confuse These)

+⚠️ IMPORTANT — READ THIS ONCE:
+In HESS, pillar domains are NOT websites.
+They contain no content, define no topic, and exist only as semantic binding objects that point back to the root domain.
+The root domain is the only website and only topic authority.

 ### ✅ Root Domain (Authoritative)
 The **root domain is your real website** that already represents the topic.